 Myelopathy is another term for non-specific spinal cord injury or disease.
 Spinal cord damage can result in the inability to move or even feel parts of the body.
-Cord injury can be produced by some form of disease or degenerative condition, but is more frequently the result of some trauma to the spine.
+Spinal cord injury can be produced by some form of disease or degenerative condition, but is more frequently the result of some trauma to the spine.
 Auto accidents and sports accidents are the 2 most common causes of severe spinal cord-related back injuries.

 Being that harm which comes to the spinal cord is unlikely to heal, with or without treatment, the incidence of cord disease or trauma is virtually always an incredibly serious health crisis.
 With the exception of injury to the brain or heart, there is really nothing more dire than spinal cord damage.

 This essay explores various forms of spinal cord disease and trauma.
+We will detail the consequences of trauma to the spinal cord in various anatomical locations along the vertebral column.

 Lumbar and sacral regions: The spinal cord does not extend past the L2 or L3 vertebrae.
 However, the spinal nerve roots and cauda equina can still be a site of spinal nerve injury or disease.
 Damage to the lower spinal cord or cauda equina usually results in symptoms affecting the legs, hips, and abilities to control the bladder, bowels and sexual functions.
 Cauda equina syndrome is a severe medical emergency that usually requires immediate surgical correction.